-International or homeschooled applicants must provide an authenticated program completion document issued by a governmental authority or school supervisor.
-The document(s) will be reviewed by the HIU Registrar and must attest to the successful completion of a program considered to be equivalent to an accredited high school diploma or GED certificate.
+HIU Admissions department can only accept from a foreign applicant a validated and translated (into English) transcript.
+This document(s) will be reviewed by the HIU Registrar and placed in the Student Educational Folder.
+The original transcript can be mailed back to the applicant (at the applicant's expense) once they are admitted to the university.
 Students who wish to enroll in English courses and programs must be native English speakers or meet the criteria of the English Proficiency Test policy below.
 Students who wish to enroll in Spanish courses and programs must be native Spanish Speakers.

 HIU reserves the right to deny admission to any applicant and to change entrance requirements without prior notice.
 Applicants are notified of their admission acceptance or denial in writing.
-The review process generally takes up to 10 days, unless there are special circumstances that require follow-up with the applicant.
+The review process will take some time to complete, unless there are special circumstances that require follow-up with the applicant.
 Applicants wishing to enroll in courses for personal or professional enrichment, but who do not intend to pursue a program of study, must apply for admission, demonstrate they possess the requisite skills and competencies for the intended coursework, and meet requirements outlined in the admissions process; an academic administrator will evaluate applicants' status by appropriate means.
 Applicants who did not demonstrate the college-level skills required for the chosen program or who failed to meet HIU's standards of academic progress may not enroll as non-matriculated students.